 Topics and example courses

 Histories, cultures, & experiences of people of diverse backgrounds in the US

 Learning about different cultural traditions within the U.S.; how people of diverse backgrounds have shaped their communities and have used political movements, art, and literature, to express their views and visions for change.

-Courses in American Ethnic Studies, American Indian Studies; History of the Americas
+Many courses in American Ethnic Studies, American Indian Studies, and History of the North America